wormhole-foundation/hello-wormhole/beyond-hello-wormhole.md

 ) external payable;
 ```

-Note: If at least one forward is requested and there doesn’t end up being enough of a refund leftover to complete the forward(s), then the full delivery on chain B will revert, and the status (emitted in an event from the Wormhole Relayer contract) will be ‘FORWARD_REQUEST_FAILURE’.
+> Note: If at least one forward is requested and there doesn’t end up being enough of a refund leftover to complete the forward(s), then the full delivery on chain B will revert, and the status (emitted in an event from the Wormhole Relayer contract) will be ‘FORWARD_REQUEST_FAILURE’.

-If all the forwards requested are able to be executed (i.e. there is enough of a refund leftover such that all of them can be funded), the status will be ‘FORWARD_REQUEST_SUCCESS’
+If all the forwards requested are able to be executed (i.e. there is enough of a refund leftover such that all of them can be funded), the status will be `FORWARD_REQUEST_SUCCESS`

 ## Composing with other Wormhole modules - Requesting Delivery of Existing Wormhole Messages

 Often times, we wish to deliver a wormhole message that has already been published (by a different contract).

-To do this, use the [sendVaasToEvm](https://github.com/wormhole-foundation/wormhole/blob/main/ethereum/contracts/interfaces/relayer/IWormholeRelayer.sol#L149) function, which lets you specify additional published wormhole messages for which the corresponding signed VAAs will be pass in as a parameter in the call to `targetAddress
+To do this, use the [sendVaasToEvm](https://github.com/wormhole-foundation/wormhole/blob/main/ethereum/contracts/interfaces/relayer/IWormholeRelayer.sol#L149) function, which lets you specify additional published wormhole messages for which the corresponding signed VAAs will be pass in as a parameter in the call to `targetAddress`

 ```solidity
 /**